chimbosonic/blog/src/posts/rust-learnings-and-journey.md

 ## Learnings

-In the end, what really mattered was that I became comfortable with getting my hands dirty and digging deeper into the craft of writing good software.
+In the end, what really mattered was that I became comfortable getting my hands dirty and digging deeper into the craft of writing good software.
 I went from knowing how to spot issues in code to actually understanding why they happen and how to fix them.
 Along the way, I learned to trust the language's constraints, embrace benchmarks to guide meaningful improvements and the importance of testing and documentation.
 This isn't just about coding better - it's about seeing problems clearly, breaking them down, and treating even a personal side project with the care and attention I'd give to a production-level system.

 Ultimately, the skills, confidence, and mindset I built during this journey have made me a stronger Principal Engineer.
 Now, when I look at a piece of code, I'm not just relying on my instincts, I can actually explain why something should be done a certain way to others.